1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 bugle_icon Bugle

-The bugle is the best known ancient brass instrument still played today.
-Like most early brass instruments, the bugle evolved from signaling instruments made from animal horns.
-Indeed, the name bugle comes from the word buculus, Latin for bullock (castrated bull).
-While bugles are mainly used for ceremonial purposes today, e.g., military funerals, it served as a military signaling device well into the 20th century.
+The bugle is the best-known ancient brass instrument still played today.
+The military bugle in its modern form appeared in the mid-18th century.
+However, the bugle evolved from ancient signaling instruments crafted from animal horns.
+The name bugle comes from the word buculus, Latin for bullock.
+While bugles are mainly used for ceremonial purposes today, e.g., military funerals, they served as a vital military signaling device well into the 20th century.

 Chinese soldier blowing bugle, c.
 1950. | LIFE Photo Collection